diegobnh/iiswc_2022/README.md

 [dmoura@optane]$ export GAPBS_PATH="/scratch/gapbs"
 ```

-Then the first script to runThe first step is to collect memory samples and trace allocations from the application to be monitored.
+Then the first script to run will collect memory samples and trace allocations from the application to be monitored.
 For this we will enter the collect_scripts folder and run the following command:

 ```console
 [dmoura@optane collect_scripts]$ sudo ./start_run.sh